 Thrush is an overgrowth of yeast in a baby's mouth which often transfers onto mom's nipples.
-For a breastfeeding mother, this can mean a lot of discomfort and often an end to the breastfeeding relationship if it doesn't get diagnosed or remedied.
-It is quite common for providers lacking breastfeeding skills to improperly diagnose thrush and many moms are told to not treat it or that the white in the baby's mouth is from milk.
-This is unfortunate as many thrush treatments are available without any harmful side effects that can be utilized in a just-in-case fashion.
+For a breastfeeding mother, this can mean a lot of discomfort and may lead some mothers to stop breastfeeding if it does not get addressed.
+It is quite common for thrush to be misdiagnosed or only treated with antifungal medication without addressing underlying causes, namely latch and positioning or oral restrictions.

 Symptoms of Thrush